Joshfairhead/Obsidian/Immanent/Projects/LunarPunk_Labs/Economics.md

 Consequentially, both investor profiles are searching for new stores of value; a phenomena observable through their embrace of qualitive indicators such as ESGs.
 As always, there is a deal of controversy about the efficacy of these specific symbols and though imperfect in themselves ESG's have sufficient traction to suffice as a general set of values that help make intervention points more evidant.

 Regardless of any specific values, it's apparent that both of our investor profiles are caught in a dilemmea of reconciling qualitive values with quantitive measures.
 They have plenty of motivation to divest their capital but they lack profitable investment vehicals that can account for a given set of values in a scientific manner.
-Incubating  is ripe for blue fund investment.
+Such enterprizes would be fertile soil for blue fund investments.

 #### Economic Pathways
 - The pathway that this enables is $5T in market capital that is in need of urgent divestment as such assets must be abandoned with no place to go.